Bagpipes: Chanter

 The chanter is the melody pipe, played with two hands.
 All bagpipes have at least one chanter; some pipes have two chanters, particularly those in North Africa, in the Balkans, and in Southwest Asia.
 A chanter can be bored internally so that the inside walls are parallel (or "cylindrical") for its full length, or it can be bored in a conical shape.
+Popular woods include boxwood, cornel, plum or other fruit wood.

 The chanter is usually open-ended, so there is no easy way for the player to stop the pipe from sounding.
 Thus most bagpipes share a constant legato sound with no rests in the music.
 Primarily because of this inability to stop playing, technical movements are made to break up notes and to create the illusion of articulation and accents.
 Because of their importance, these embellishments (or "ornaments") are often highly technical systems specific to each bagpipe, and take many years of study to master.
 A few bagpipes (such as the musette de cour, the uilleann pipes, the Northumbrian smallpipes, the piva and the left chanter of the surdelina) have closed ends or stop the end on the player's leg, so that when the player "closes" (covers all the holes), the chanter becomes silent.

 A practice chanter is a chanter without bag or drones and has a much quieter reed, allowing a player to practice the instrument quietly and with no variables other than playing the chanter.

 The term chanter is derived from the Latin cantare, or "to sing", much like the modern French verb meaning "to sing", chanter.

+A distinctive feature of the gaida's chanter (which it shares with a number of other Eastern European bagpipes) is the "flea-hole" (also known as a mumbler or voicer, marmorka) which is covered by the index finger of the left hand.
+The flea-hole is smaller than the rest and usually consists of a small tube that is made out of metal or a chicken or duck feather.
+Uncovering the flea-hole raises any note played by a half step, and it is used in creating the musical ornamentation that gives Balkan music its unique character.

+Some types of gaida can have a double bored chanter, such as the Serbian three-voiced gajde.
+It has eight fingerholes: the top four are covered by the thumb and the first three fingers of the left hand, then the four fingers of the right hand cover the remaining four holes.